Every writer should have a play in their body of work.

 – They are fun to write

-To ensure you get the most out of your experience, we have created the best of both worlds: one-on-one attention within a group setting.
+To ensure you get the most out of this playwriting workshop, we have created the best of both worlds: one-on-one attention within a group setting.

 We’ll start off with a private consultation -– why do you want to be a playwright, what are your goals (big-picture as well as immediate), what will you be bringing with you Week 1?
 An idea?
 A character?
 An outline?
 A scene?
 An act?
 A completed play?
 There is no wrong answer.
 Every writer’s process is different, every writer’s needs are different, and by keeping the group small all can be accommodated.